Fringed by Blackwattle and Rozelle Bays, Glebe was first settled in the late 1820s, making it one of Sydney's oldest suburbs.

 To adequately service the remaining handling requirements of the Ports of White Bay and Glebe Island, a new connecting line runs along a corridor on the eastern boundary of the site, next to City West Link Road.

 The Glebe and Pyrmont tunnels, now used by Sydney's Light Rail, are important relics of the inner city rail freight system, having remained virtually intact as the line was never electrified.
-The double track tunnels and associated cuttings were created in 1919 as part of the Western Goods Line between Darling Island and Balmain Road Jctn.
+The double track tunnels and associated cuttings were created in 1919 as part of the Western Goods Line between Darling Island and Balmain Road Junction.
+The tunnels are important relics of the inner city freight system that operated to the wharves, including Darling Harbour, and connected through to the southern suburbs.
+All tunnels are listed on the New South Wales State Heritage Register.

 The 4.1 km long section of track which passes through them was opened on 23rd January 1922 and closed to goods rail traffic 74 years later to the day.
-The brick-lined Glebe Road tunnel is 744.8 m long and runs from Pyrmont Bridge Road to Jubilee Park, passing below Glebe Point Road.
+The 744.8 m long brick-lined Glebe Railway Tunnel runs approximately 800 metres from Lower Avon Street, Glebe (adjacent to the metro light rail Glebe stop) to Jubilee Park.
 The western portal is adjacent to the former Rozelle Tram Depot.
+Tunnel openings at the east and west end are built of brick in an English bond pattern, with the arch formed by bricks laid in soldier course, and featuring a sandstone keystone.
 Both portals now frame Metro Light Rail's Glebe and Jubilee Park Stations.

 The original Presbyterian church built on the corner of Parramatta and Glebe Point Roads, Broadway in 1879, was designed by the American-born architect Thomas Rowe.
 Among his best known buildings are the Presbyterian Church, Bathurst (1871), the Jewish Synagogue in Elizabeth Street, Sydney (1874), Sydney Hospital in Macquarie Street (1879, completed by John Kirkpatrick after 1891), Newington College, Stanmore (1878), Sydney Arcade and Vickery's Building, Pitt Street, Sydney (1874) and warehouses for Hoffnung and Co. in Charlotte Street, Brisbane (1879) and Pitt Street, Sydney (1881).